hiramrodriguez14/8-bit-accumulator-based-CPU/README.md

 Go to CPUIntro.pdf, this contains an introduction and how to start the system and execute a LOAD instruction.

 ## Authors:
-Hiram Rodríguez
+Hiram Rodríguez,
-Lucas Martínez
+Lucas Martínez,
-Jose Rodríguez
+Jose Rodríguez,
-Josue Colon
+Josue Colon,